From Classical to Quantum: Uniform Continuity Bounds on Entropies in Infinite Dimensions: Abstract

 \section{Abstract}

-We prove a variety of new and refined uniform continuity bounds for entropies of both classical random variables on an infinite state space and of quantum states of infinite-dimensional systems.
+We prove a variety of improved uniform continuity bounds for entropies of both classical random variables on an infinite state space and of quantum states of infinite-dimensional systems.
 We obtain the first tight continuity estimate on the Shannon entropy of random variables with a countably infinite alphabet.
-The proof relies on a new mean-constrained Fano-type inequality and the notion of maximal coupling of random variables.
-We then employ this classical result to derive the first tight energy-constrained continuity bound for the von Neumann entropy of states of infinite-dimensional quantum systems, when the Hamiltonian is the number operator, which is arguably the most relevant Hamiltonian in the study of infinite-dimensional quantum systems in the context of quantum information theory.
-The above scheme works only for Shannon- and von Neumann entropies.
-Hence, to deal with more general entropies, \textit{e.g.}~$\alpha$-R\'enyi and $\alpha$-Tsallis entropies, with $\alpha \in (0,1)$, for which continuity bounds are known only for finite-dimensional systems, we develop a novel approximation scheme which relies on recent results on operator Hölder continuous functions.
-This approach is, as we show, motivated by continuity bounds for $\alpha$-R\'enyi and $\alpha$-Tsallis entropies of random variables that follow from the H\"older continuity of the entropy functionals.
-We also provide bounds for $\alpha>1$.
-Finally, we settle an open problem on related approximation questions posed in the recent works by Shirokov \cite{S21,S21b} on the so-called \emph{Finite-dimensional Approximation} (FA) property.
+The proof relies on a new mean-constrained Fano-type inequality.
+We then employ this classical result to derive a tight energy-constrained continuity bound for the von Neumann entropy.
+To deal with more general entropies in infinite dimensions, \textit{e.g.}~$\alpha$-R\'enyi and $\alpha$-Tsallis entropies, we develop a novel approximation scheme based on operator Hölder continuity estimates.
+Finally, we settle an open problem raised by Shirokov~\cite{S21,S21b} regarding the characterisation of states with finite entropy.